EmidaOlamide/Correlation-with-R-and-Python/README.md

 # Correlation-with-R-and-Python

-In this correlation project, I showcased my R and Python skills.
+In this correlation project, I showcased my Python skills.

 I answered the following questions using R and Python: